evans-ye/flink-statefun/statefun-e2e-tests/README.md

 * Copy ``commands.proto`` into ``src/main/protobuf``.
 * Copy ``remote-module/module.yaml``, ``Dockerfile``, ``log4j.properties`` into ``src/test/resources``.

-## Step 2: Generate protobuf messages
+## Step 2: Generate the protobuf messages
 Generate language specific protobuf message bindings using the ``commands.proto`` definition.

-## Step 3: Implement CommandInterpreterFn and expose it as an HTTP endpoint
+## Step 3: Implement the CommandInterpreterFn and an HTTP endpoint
-* Code up ``CommandInterpreterFn`` using the language SDK.
-It's a remote function implementation that performs state manipulation based on the commands received.
+* Code up ``CommandInterpreterFn`` using the specific language SDK.
+It's a remote function that performs state manipulation based on the commands received.
 One can mimic the logic by looking into other Smoke E2E implementations.
 * Make sure the typename of remote function, messages, ingress/ingress are all aligned with the driver's definition.
 * Wrap the ``CommandInterpreterFn`` as an HTTP endpoint using a simple web container.

-## Step 4: Test via Harness
+## Step 4: Run the Harness Test
 * Run Step 3's ``CommandInterpreterFn`` HTTP endpoint at localhost 8000 port.
 * Run ``MultiLangSmokeHarnessTest`` under _statefun-smoke-e2e-multilang-harness_ to test out your implementation.